 You wake suddenly, with a little rush of adrenaline, as if you've been startled.
 This happens when you suddenly stop breathing while you are sleeping, and is not classified as sleep apnea.

 This sudden start is very bad for a weakened heart, such as one with congestive heart failure.
-This sudden pause in breathing, followed by the startled effect, happens when the oxyen level in the blood stream drops too low.
+This sudden pause in breathing, followed by the startled effect, happens when the oxygen level in the bloodstream drops too low.

 Bob Messenger, RRT, Clinical Respiratory Education Specialist for Invacare Corporation, says “They wake up with a start—the same feeling as when a car stops in front of you and adrenaline is released.
-This will cause a startle effect, which is not good for a diseased heart.
-This whole series of events is really driven by fluctuations in the blood oxygen level.
+This will cause a startling effect, which is not good for a diseased heart.
+Fluctuations in the blood oxygen level drive this whole series of events.
 By supplementing the oxygen with a low dose, we can break the cycle and keep the heart healthy.”

 To keep your heart, as well as the rest of you healthier, all you would need is a small dose of oxygen administered overnight.
 If you have COPD and are experiencing this sudden start while you are sleeping, let your doctor known.
 He or she may do an overnight observation to see if you will benefit from this treatment.

 Information on this page is for reference and educational purposes only.
 For more information about congestive heart failure, talk to your doctor or primary care provider.